awsdocs/amazon-s3-userguide/doc_source/S3OutpostsDeleteObject.md

 # Deleting objects in Amazon S3 on Outposts buckets<a name="S3OutpostsDeleteObject"></a>

 Objects are the fundamental entities stored in Amazon S3 on Outposts\.
 Every object is contained in a bucket\.
 You must use access points to access any object in an Outpost bucket\.
-When you specify the bucket for object operations, you use the access point Amazon Resource Name \(ARN\), which includes the AWS Region code for the Region that the Outpost is homed to, the AWS account ID, the Outpost ID, and the access point name\.
-The following example shows the ARN format for S3 on Outposts access points in object operations:
+When you specify the bucket for object operations, you use the access point Amazon Resource Name \(ARN\) or the access point alias\.
+For more information about access point aliases, see [Using a bucket\-style alias for your S3 on Outposts bucket access point](s3-outposts-access-points-alias.md)\.

+The following example shows the ARN format for S3 on Outposts access points, which includes the AWS Region code for the Region that the Outpost is homed to, the AWS account ID, the Outpost ID, and the access point name:

 ```
 arn:aws:s3-outposts:region:account-id:outpost/outpost-id/accesspoint/accesspoint-name